XKirby/MMBN3-Randomizer/tools/README.md

 NCP Shape Editor
 ============
 This program is used to generate Navi Customizer Program Shapes for the BN3 Randomizer to select from.
+This was made in GameMaker Studio.

 **Controls**
  - _I:_ Import Pattern Code